WhyWhatHow/powertoys4browser/doc/quick-search.md

 - `wa`: Search WolframAlpha
 - `r`: Search Reddit

-For example, to search for "cats" on Google, simply type `/ g cats` and hit enter.
+For example, to search for "cats" on Google, simply type `g g cats` and hit enter.
 The userscript will take you to the Google search results page for "cats".

 ## Quick Search Userscript